surgiie/blade-cli/README.md

 `composer global require surgiie/blade-cli`

-If the `pctnl` extension is not installed, install or use the following command instead:

-`composer global require surgiie/blade-cli --ignore-platform-reqs`.

 ## Use
 As an example, let's say you have a file named `person.yml` in your current directory with the following content: